Team-60/ColorSwitch/Notes.md

 - Pref width 450, height 700
 - Color Yellow: F6DF0E Purple: 8E11FE Blue: 32E1F4 Pink: FD0082
 - keep in mind, referencing of loaders & objects
+- Line is fkd, sometimes it passes through wrong colors and when ball falls down on the line, it doesn't collide